 I don’t have much inventory yet on Grailed because the items that are popular to sell on this website are highly sought-after streetwear brands that are kind of hard to find (that’s why they’re a bit expensive too).

 I’m actually surprised to see one of the most recent articles on this list.
 I wrote this one only last November 2020.

 Perhaps a lot of people are looking for alternatives to the regular banks which give very little interest for your savings.

 Komo is a digital bank by EastWest.
 Since it’s a digital bank, the interest is of course way higher than the regular banks.

 This is one of the posts that I was expecting to generate a lot of page views because I’ve been ranking on this one for a long time.

 However, in the latter part of the year, my page ranking went lower but it’s still on Page 1.
 There was even some time when this post was on Google Snippets.

-This is also probably one of those articles that I have that exceeded 5000 words.
-I’m dreading to update this article hahaha because there’s too much information and there’s a lot of websites to check.
+This is also probably one of those articles that I have that exceeded 5,000 words.
+I’m dreading updating this article hahaha because there’s too much information and there are a lot of websites to check.

 Here’s another digital bank on the list.
 DiskarTech is a digital bank/mobile wallet by RCBC.
 What makes it different from the other digital banks is that it’s in Taglish (Tagalog and English).